Winter wonderland: Why you should keep cycling in the darker months

 What better way to banish the winter blues and get a much-needed boost of Vitamin D than with an impromptu cycling trip?

-If you know a friend or relative who is not a member yet, our Christmas Gift Membership includes a set of free Lezyne bike lights, plus another free gift of your choice, making it the one present that won’t be exchanged come Boxing Day!
+If you know a friend or relative who is not a member yet, our Christmas Gift Membership includes insurance cover, retail discounts and more, plus a bonus free gift of your choice, making it the one present that won’t be exchanged come Boxing Day!
 And if it’s really too cold to go out, they can stay home and read Cycle magazine instead.

 When all else fails